torvalds/linux/Documentation/admin-guide/sysctl/net.rst

 to queuing disciplines that work well without configuration like stochastic fair queue (sfq), CoDel (codel) or fair queue CoDel (fq_codel).
 Don't use queuing disciplines like Hierarchical Token Bucket or Deficit Round Robin which require setting up classes and bandwidths.
-Note that physical multiqueue interfaces still use mq as root qdisc, which in turn uses this default for its leaves.
-Virtual devices (like e.g. lo or veth) ignore this setting and instead default to noqueue.
+Analte that physical multiqueue interfaces still use mq as root qdisc, which in turn uses this default for its leaves.
+Virtual devices (like e.g. lo or veth) iganalre this setting and instead default to analqueue.

 Default: pfifo_fast